gasparian/multiclass-semantic-segmentation/README.md

  - add distillation to train smaller network (??);

 In progress:
- - add post-processing into the `labels2color` - for README visualizations;
+ - test training and prediction on kitti dataset;
  - get validation statistics for each class;

 Done:
+- add an inverse mask to connected components filtering;
+- add post-processing into the `labels2color` - for README visualizations;
 - make propper binary segmentation - masks with only one channel (LabelEncoder - make_ohe & class2color);
 - retraine one of the networks with sigmoid activation at the end and .5 threshold;
 - implement KittiLaneLabelEncoder;